Omeros (OMER) Set to Announce Quarterly Earnings on Thursday

-Omeros (NASDAQ:OMER – Get Free Report) will be announcing its earnings results after the market closes on Thursday, November 9th.
-Analysts expect the company to announce earnings of ($0.62) per share for the quarter.
+Omeros (NASDAQ:OMER – Get Free Report) is scheduled to post its quarterly earnings results after the market closes on Thursday, November 9th.
+Analysts expect Omeros to post earnings of ($0.62) per share for the quarter.

 Institutional Inflows and Outflows